jodal/pyspotify/docs/api/track.rst

         :returns:   the playable track for this track

         When calling this method on a linked track, returns the linked track.
+        On a non-linked track, returns the track itself.

     .. method:: popularity()